AgnelFernando/HealthAIAgent/README.md

 A wearable-integrated, RAG-grounded, agentic AI that analyzes sleep, activity, and risk signals and produces personalized recommendations + action workflows.

 Demo Questions
-- What’s the recommended sleep duration for adults?
-- How much exercise per week is recommended?
-- Is it bad if my sleep schedule changes daily?
-- What does low HRV generally indicate?
-- How many steps per day are recommended for 25 years old men?
+- How many hours of sleep are recommended for newborns and infants?
-- How much deep sleep should adults get?
+- How many hours of sleep should adults get per day for optimal health?
-- Is 6 hours of sleep enough long term?
-- What are the effects of chronic sleep deprivation?
+- What are the health risks associated with insufficient sleep among children and adolescents?
+- Why is good sleep important for heart health?
+- Is short sleep duration associated with obesity, diabetes, or cardiovascular disease in adults?
+- What is sleep hygiene, and how can it improve sleep quality?
+- What is Shift Work Sleep Disorder (SWSD), and who is at risk?
+- How can night shift work affect reproductive or overall health?
-- How does sleep affect cognitive performance?
+- How does sleep duration and consistency affect academic performance in adolescents or college students?
+- What are the recommended physical activity guidelines for adults and children?